qtmspin/alpaca_api_service/docs/artificial-orders.md

 The artificial order system:

-1. Monitors prices at regular intervals (default: every second)
+1. Uses WebSocket connections to receive real-time price updates from Alpaca
-2. Checks if trigger conditions are met for pending orders
+2. Maintains active subscriptions only for symbols with pending orders
+3. Processes price updates immediately when received (sub-100ms latency)
-3. Executes market or limit orders when triggered
+4. Executes market or limit orders instantly when trigger conditions are met
-4. Updates order status throughout the lifecycle
+5. Updates order status throughout the lifecycle
-5. Automatically expires day orders at market close
+6. Automatically expires day orders at market close

+### Architecture

+The system follows SOLID principles with a clean separation of concerns:

+- **MarketDataSubscriptionManager**: Handles WebSocket connections and market data subscriptions
+- **ArtificialOrderManager**: Manages order lifecycle and trigger conditions
+- **ArtificialOrdersController**: Provides the REST API endpoints

 ## Limitations

 - Artificial orders are only available during pre-market and post-market hours if enabled in configuration
 - Only day and GTC (good till canceled) time-in-force options are supported
-- Price monitoring occurs at intervals, so execution may not be instantaneous
-- Orders may be missed if the service is restarted
+- Requires a stable network connection to the Alpaca WebSocket API
+- For optimal performance, the service should be run on a server with low latency to the broker